Yellow-headed Heath Moth

 (one synonym : Darantasia mundiferaria Walker, 1863)

-The adult moths of this species have brown forewings, each having two pale submarginal lines, and a variable ragged marginal area.
+The adult moths of this species have brown forewings, each having two dark-edged pale curvy submarginal lines, and an irregularly scalloped marginal area, and a vague oval dark spot near the middle.
 The hindwings are plain brown each with one submarginal pale line.
+The small head is yellow.
 The wingspan is about 3 cms.
 The moth often flies in the daytime.

 Further reading :